Uvaisbugh/Finmate/README.md

 1. The main screen shows all transactions
 2. Summary cards display balance, income, and expenses
 3. Transactions are sorted by date (newest first)
+4. Analytics and charts also reflect newest-first sorting
-4. Long press to delete transactions
+5. Long press to delete transactions

 ## Default Categories